 Which Transcripts Do I Need?

 Each Guild program has different application requirements, so we encourage you to check with your Guild coach about which transcripts you’ll need to apply.
 Typically, though, you will need to provide both your unofficial and official transcripts throughout the application process.

 You will need to provide transcripts for every school that you've previously attended.
 To learn more about how to find your transcripts, click here!

 If you’ve taken courses outside of the United States, then you may need to get your transcripts translated and/or evaluated.
 Click here to learn more about that process!

 How Do I Upload My Transcripts?

-If you have a digital copy of your transcripts, you can upload them directly into your application, as long as they're a PDF, JPG, or PNG file.
+If you have a digital copy of your unofficial transcripts, you can upload them directly into your application, as long as they're a PDF, JPG, or PNG file.
+You can also take a picture or screenshot of your unofficial transcripts and that would work as well.
 If you have a physical copy of your transcripts, then you can either scan them or take a picture of them and upload the file directly into your application.
 Please ensure that all 4 corners of the document are showing and that all details are legible.

 Will My Previous Credits Transfer?